matthias-reis/carda-gatsby/content/articles/2023/12/oslo-tapes-staring-at-the-sun-before-goin-blind-en.md

 ---
 date: 2023-12-01T10:00:00.766Z
-slug: oslo-tapes-staring-at-the-sun-before-goin-blind-en
 typeName: Review
-title: 'Oslo Tapes – "Staring At The Sun Before Goin‘ Blind"'
+title: Oslo Tapes – "Staring At The Sun Before Goin‘ Blind"
 subTitle: The Beauty of Disorientation
 seoTitle: Oslo Tapes – "Staring At The Sun Before Goin‘ Blind"
-description: 'The new Oslo Tapes album, "Staring At The Sun Before Goin‘ Blind", is out!
-Check it out here, and find out some fascination insights about it!'
+description: The new Oslo Tapes album, "Staring At The Sun Before Goin‘ Blind", is out!
+Check it out here, and find out some fascination insights about it!
-excerpt: 'With the new album, "Staring At The Sun Before Goin‘ Blind", Oslo Tapes releases a true masterpiece today.
+excerpt: With the new album, "Staring At The Sun Before Goin‘ Blind", Oslo Tapes releases a true masterpiece today.
 The eight songs are a very personal interpretation of an acoustic mirage of disorientation and restlessness.
-You better listen to it right now!'
+You better listen to it right now!
 image: https://storage.googleapis.com/cardamonchai-media/2023-12-01/oslo-tapes-jpg-imagine-181808_575443_1024_768/640.webp
-copyright: 'Oslo Tapes'
+copyright: Oslo Tapes
 ogImage: https://storage.googleapis.com/cardamonchai-media/2023-12-01/oslo-tapes-og-jpg-imagine-181808_615155_1200_628/640.webp
 labels:
   - Band